rabbitmq/rabbitmq-website/site/mqtt.md

     rabbitmqctl set_global_parameter mqtt_port_to_vhost_mapping \
         '{"1883":"vhost1", "8883":"vhost1", "1884":"vhost2", "8884":"vhost2"}'

-With `rabbitmqctl`, but on Windows:
+with `rabbitmqctl.bat` on Windows:

-    rabbitmqctl set_global_parameter mqtt_port_to_vhost_mapping ^
+    rabbitmqctl.bat set_global_parameter mqtt_port_to_vhost_mapping ^
         "{""1883"":""vhost1"", ""8883"":""vhost1"", ""1884"":""vhost2"", ""8884"":""vhost2""}"

-And with the HTTP API:
+and with the HTTP API:

     PUT /api/global-parameters/mqtt_port_to_vhost_mapping
     {"value": {"1883":"vhost1", "8883":"vhost1", "1884":"vhost2", "8884":"vhost2"}}

-Note that:

-* If there's no mapping for a given port (because the port cannot be found in the `mqtt_port_to_vhost_mapping` global parameter JSON document or if the global parameter isn't set at all), the plugin will try to extract the virtual host from the username (see below) and will ultimately use the `vhost` plugin config option.
+If there's no mapping for a given port (because the port cannot be found in the `mqtt_port_to_vhost_mapping` global parameter JSON document or if the global parameter isn't set at all), the plugin will try to extract the virtual host from the username (see below) and will ultimately use the `vhost` plugin config option.

-* The broker queries the `mqtt_port_to_vhost_mapping` global parameter value at connection time.
+The broker queries the `mqtt_port_to_vhost_mapping` global parameter value at connection time.
 If the value changes, connected clients are not notified or disconnected.
 They need to reconnect to switch to a new virtual host.